aladin002dz/next-email-prototype/README.md

 ## Usage

-1. Select an email template type (Welcome or Notification)
-2. Enter the recipient's email address
+1. Enter the recipient's email address
-3. Customize the email content with the form fields
+2. Customize the email content with the form fields
-4. Click "Preview Email" to see how your email will look
+3. Click "Preview Email" to see how your email will look
    - The preview page offers two views:
      - Component Preview: Shows the email as rendered by React
      - HTML View: Shows the raw HTML that will be sent
    - You can copy the HTML to test in email clients
-5. Click "Send Email" to deliver your message
+4. Click "Send Email" to deliver your message

-## Email Templates
+## Email Template

 ### Welcome Email

 A simple welcome email with a greeting, message, and call-to-action button.

-### Notification Email

-A notification email with a customizable message and action button.

-## Customizing Templates
+## Customizing Template

-You can customize the email templates by modifying the files in the `app/emails` directory:
+You can customize the email template by modifying the file in the `app/emails` directory:

 - `welcome-email.tsx`: Welcome email template
-- `notification-email.tsx`: Notification email template

 ## API Endpoint